 Analepsis is widely used across various forms of media, not only in literature but also in films and television, each offering unique portrayals of this narrative device.

 In Heart of Darkness (1899) by Joseph Conrad, flashbacks are used to reveal Marlow’s past experiences, creating depth by contrasting past and present.
-Similarly, The Great Gatsby (1925) by F. Scott Fitzgerald uses analepses to delve into Gatsby’s past, allowing readers to understand his motivations and the unfolding drama.
+Similarly, The Great Gatsby (1925) by F. Scott Fitzgerald uses analepses to explore Gatsby’s past, which deepens the understanding of his motivations and the unfolding drama.

 Such flashbacks are not only instrumental in character exploration but also serve to highlight thematic elements.
 For instance, reflections through dream sequences or nonlinear storytelling in novels often reveal inner conflicts or foreshadow future events.
 In literature, the technique of in medias res involves starting in the midst of action, often leading to analeptic narratives that fill in prior events.